simstevens/ddro-via-bilevel/README.md

 The kind of uncertainty that is to be chosen, e.g. 'cont_budgeted', 'cont_knapsack' or 'discrete'.

 `--instance_size`
 The size of the instance.
-The following sizes are available for the following problem / uncertainty combinations:
+The following sizes are available for the different problem / uncertainty combinations:

 |               | Shortest Path      | Knapsack                  | Portfolio           |
 |---------------|--------------------|---------------------------|---------------------|